bernieplug/eepelican/content/blog/why-use-fba.md

 One of the many reasons that Amazon continues to dominate the e-commerce world is because of their Amazon Prime service.
 The number of Prime users is constantly increasing, and Prime users are also more active and buy more than non-Prime users.

-Case in point - Prime users spend an average of $1,200 annually, compared to $700 from non-Prime users, according to estimates from Consumer Intelligence Research Partners.
+Case in point—Prime users spend an average of $1,200 annually, compared to $700 from non-Prime users, according to estimates from Consumer Intelligence Research Partners.

-Although it offers a lot of features, many Prime users only stay subscribed for its signature feature - free two-day shipping.
+Although it offers a lot of features, many Prime users only stay subscribed for its signature feature—free two-day shipping.

 Using FBA is the only way that a third-party Amazon seller can be eligible for Prime two-day shipping.
-That alone provides a huge boost to your service - customers want their two-day free shipping, and will actively seek out products that provide it.
+That alone provides a huge boost to your service—customers want their two-day free shipping, and will actively seek out products that provide it.
 They may even be willing to pay a premium over a competitor because of the money and time they'll save on shipping.

 Overall, you’ll see more conversions from Prime customers who want to take advantage of their subscription.
 You’ll also be able to offset the FBA fees (more on this later) by increasing your price over non-FBA competitors.